JIGEESHA-ANAGANI/PRICEWISE/README.md

 - [Kaggle](https://www.kaggle.com/) for providing the Amazon Reviews dataset, which serves as the foundation for sentiment analysis training.
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) and [Requests](https://requests.readthedocs.io/) libraries for enabling efficient web scraping capabilities.
 - The Python community for developing and maintaining various packages and frameworks that make this project possible.

-## Contact

-For any inquiries or support related to the project, please reach out to us at [sudipghosh9333@gmail.com](mailto:sudipghosh9333@gmail.com).
-We appreciate your feedback and suggestions.